IRA PROTECTION PLANNING

 IRA accounts and other tax qualified retirement accounts require special handling.

+At Wilson + Miller in Little Rock, we have the expertise and experience that is needed for IRA planning.
 In many states, including Arkansas, IRA accounts are not protected from creditor claims.
-This makes asset protection of IRA accounts problematic.
-The account holder received an income tax deduction for each contribution to the account.
-Because these accounts obtain this tax benefit, they are also subject to certain rules that are unique to this kind of asset.
+This fact makes asset protection of IRA accounts problematic.
+The account holder received an income tax deduction for each contribution to the account, and because these accounts obtain a tax benefit, they are also subject to certain rules that are unique to this kind of asset.
 For example, the ownership of this asset cannot be changed without the transfer of ownership being treated as the removal of the assets from the account and the complete recognition of the transfer as an income taxable event.
 For this reason, it is rare that a client chooses to change the ownership of the account.
 The planning associated with IRA accounts generally relates to the naming of beneficiaries of the account.
 Account holders generally have two objectives:

 - Providing divorce and lawsuit protection to the beneficiary